Jung Hyup Kim

 Mizzou Engineer studying augmented reality to bring coursework to life

+A student uses augmented reality to study ergonomics, or the study of movements in the workplace.
 Augmented reality (AR) has the potential to bring coursework to life.
-Imagine, for instance, learning about supply chains by seeing the various components of an operation laid out in front of you, from the manufacturing…
+Imagine, for instance, learning about supply chains by seeing the various components of an operation laid out in front of you, from the manufacturing plant to the delivery site.
+Jung Hyup Kim, an associate professor of industrial engineering, is exploring how best to incorporate AR technology into engineering curriculum.
+He’s the Principal Investigator on a National Science Foundation grant that is allowing him to design and test AR lessons in a…

 Image of augmented skeletal system.